-4. Representation With Respect to Participation Rate.
-The State of Florida represents and warrants for itself that it has a good-faith belief that all Subdivisions will become Participating Subdivisions.
-The State will seek to secure participation by all Subdivisions.
+- 4. Representation With Respect to Participation Rate.
+The State of Florida represents and warrants for itself that it has a good-faith belief that all Litigating Subdivisions and all Principal Subdivisions will become Participating Subdivisions.
 State Outside Litigation Counsel, in good faith, believe this is a fair Settlement.
-Therefore, State Outside Litigation Counsel will, in their best efforts, recommend this Settlement to all Subdivisions within Florida.
-The State acknowledges the materiality of the foregoing representation and warranty.
+Therefore, State Outside Litigation Counsel will use their best efforts to recommend this Settlement to all Subdivisions within Florida. - 5.
+Dispute Resolution.
+If Plaintiff believes Allergan is not in compliance with any terms of this Settlement Agreement, then Plaintiff shall (i) provide written notice to Allergan specifying the reason(s) why Plaintiff believes Allergan is not in compliance with the Settlement Agreement; and (ii) allow Allergan at least thirty (30) days to attempt to cure such alleged non-compliance (the "Cure Period").
+In the event the alleged non-compliance is cured within the Cure Period, Allergan shall not have any liability for such alleged non-compliance.
+The State may not commence a proceeding to enforce compliance with this Agreement before the expiration of the

-5. Dispute Resolution.
-If Plaintiff or Teva believes the other is not in compliance with any term of this Settlement Agreement, then that party shall (i) provide written notice to the other party specifying the reason(s) why it believes the other is not in compliance with the Settlement Agreement; and (ii) allow the other party at least thirty (30) days to attempt to cure such alleged non-compliance (the "Cure Period").
-In the event the alleged non-compliance is cured within the Cure Period, the other party shall have no liability for such alleged non-compliance.
-No party may commence a proceeding to enforce compliance with this Agreement before the expiration of the Cure Period.
+Cure Period.

 6. No Third-Party Beneficiaries.
-Except as to Releasees, nothing in this Settlement Agreement is intended to or shall confer upon any third party any legal or equitable right, benefit or remedy of any nature whatsoever.
+Except as to Releasees, nothing in this Settlement or remedy of any nature whatsoever.